docker-archive/dcus-hol-2016/docker-datacenter/README.md

 1. The UCP dashboard will load.
 Click the link in the orange banner to create and download a trail license.
 Follow the prompts to complete the process

-	> **Note**: After entering your information to obtain the license, you will be promted to install the CS engine and Docker Datacenter, just click `Next` on each of those screens.
+	> **Note**: After entering your information to obtain the license, you will be promoted to install the CS engine and Docker Datacenter, just click `Next` on each of those screens.

 	Finish by clicking `Download license` and make a note of where the license file is downloaded.